krishnareddy756/krishnareddy756/README.md

 ### 💡 Open for Opportunities
 Actively seeking **Software Engineer** roles and meaningful collaborations.

-> “Code is like humor.
-When you have to explain it, it’s bad.” — *Cory House*
+> "Code is like humor.
+When you have to explain it, it's bad." — *Cory House*

 [![Hire Me](https://img.shields.io/badge/Available%20for%20Hire-Yes-success?style=for-the-badge)](mailto:krishnareddy1604k@gmail.com)